OksanaZaitseva/final-project-rsschool/README.md

 Function runs Grid Search using nested cross validation.
 Only best model (or models, if metrics are equal) is added to MLFlow.

 New classification algorithms can be added to function if they are Sklearn classifiers.
-For using other algorithms they must be imported through pipeline.py file (for example: *from sklearn.neighbors import KNeighborsClassifier*).
+For using other algorithms they must be imported through pipeline.py file (for example: *from sklearn.neighbors import KNeighborsClassifier*) and added to *parameter.py* file.
-Please note, if you decide to rerun model_selection with parameters from parameters.py file, it will take quite a lot time.
+Please note, if you decide to rerun model_selection with parameters from parameters.py file, it will take quite a lot of time.
 Five models were tested with different parameters and different feature engineering techniques.

 The best model always was RandomForestClassifier (possibly because I didn't find good hyperparameters for other models).